yonghyunk1m/gclef-cmu.github.io/blog/posts/250918_MusicArena.md

 To see if users work harder on more difficult comparisons, we analyzed whether engagement increases when two models are closely matched.
 We measured two key engagement metrics—**total listening time** and the **number of swaps**—against the "closeness" of a battle, defined by the absolute difference between the models' Arena Scores.

 After removing outliers (118 battles) using the IQR method, our analysis of **listening time** reveals a statistically significant, albeit very weak, negative correlation (Spearman's rho = -0.082, p-value = 0.012).
-This suggests that as the performance gap between two models becomes larger (a less "close" battle), users tend to spend slightly less time listening before casting their vote.
+This suggests that as the performance gap between two models becomes larger (i.e., one model may be clearly better than the other), users tend to spend slightly *less* time listening before casting their vote.

-% Change Total Listening Time -> Second-Played Track Listening TIme
 ![Correlation](https://raw.githubusercontent.com/yonghyunk1m/gclef-cmu.github.io/main/blog/posts/figures/250918_MusicArena_fig7.png)
 > **Figure 7: The correlation between Arena Score difference and total listening time.** Each dot represents a single battle after outliers were removed using the IQR method.
 While there is a high variance in listening times, the regression line (red dashes) shows a slight negative trend.